Wole Oguntokun: Theatre

-He wrote and directed the theatrical production of The Chibok Girls: Our Story which premiered at the Muson Centre, Lagos, from 18 to 20 December 2015.
+Oguntokun wrote and directed the theatrical production of The Chibok Girls: Our Story which premiered at the Muson Centre, Lagos, from 18 to 20 December 2015.
 The performances, partly supported by the Delegation of the European Union to the Federal Republic of Nigeria and to the Economic Community of West African States, featured three of the school girls who escaped after being abducted by the insurgent group, alongside professional actors.
-The production was thereafter invited to the 2017 edition of the Ubumuntu Arts Festival in Kigali, Rwanda where it was performed on the 16th of July.
+The production was thereafter invited to the 2017 edition of the Ubumuntu Arts Festival in Kigali, Rwanda where it was performed on 16 July.

-He emerged as a player on the Nigerian Theatre landscape between September and December 1998 with his productions of his satirical stage drama Who's Afraid of Wole Soyinka?, a lampoon of the Nigerian military in governance.
+Oguntokun emerged as a player on the Nigerian Theatre landscape between September and December 1998 with his productions of his satirical stage drama Who's Afraid of Wole Soyinka?, a lampoon of the Nigerian military in governance.

-He has written and directed plays including Who's Afraid of Wole Soyinka in May 2002; Rage of the Pentecost – August 2002; Ladugba! – September 2002; and The Other Side – November 2002.
+Oguntokun wrote and directed plays including Who's Afraid of Wole Soyinka in May 2002; Rage of the Pentecost – August 2002; Ladugba! – September 2002; and The Other Side – November 2002.

 His other plays include "Piper Piper", his adaptation of "The Pied Piper of Hamelin" in March 2003; and Gbanja Roulette, in May and July 2003.

 In December 2003, he featured Taiwo Ajai-Lycett in his stage play The Inheritors.
 He also wrote Prison Chronicles in March 2004, The Other Side starring Kate Henshaw-Nuttall in November 2005; The Sound and The Fury in April 2006; The Inheritors featuring Joke Silva in August 2006, and Anatomy of a Woman featuring Stella Damasus in March 2007.

-He has produced and directed plays by other playwrights including The Trials of Brother Jero by Soyinka, Femi Osofisan's Once upon Four Robbers, Bode Asiyanbi, and Reagan Payne.
+Oguntokun produced and directed plays by other playwrights including The Trials of Brother Jero by Soyinka, Femi Osofisan's Once upon Four Robbers, Bode Asiyanbi, and Reagan Payne.